rust-lang/blog.rust-lang.org/posts/2019-10-28-nll-hard-errors.md

 ### Until recently, those fixed bugs produced warnings, not errors

-As part of our commitment to stability, whenever we find bugs that impact existing code in a major way, we try to "phase in" those changes gradually.
+Obviously, we don't want to accept programs that could undermine Rust's safety guarantees.
+At the same time, as part of our commitment to stability, we try to avoid making sudden bug fixes that will affect a lot of code.
+Whenever possible, we prefer to "phase in" those changes gradually.
 We usually begin with "Future Compatibility Warnings", for example, before moving those warnings to hard errors (sometimes a small bit at a time).
 Since the bug fixes to the borrow